eerimoq/simba/doc/developer-guide.rst

 Developer Guide
 ===============

-This guide is intended for developers of the Simba RTOS.
+This guide is intended for developers of the Simba Embedded Programming Platform.
 Users are advised to read the :doc:`user-guide` instead.

 **Contents:**